Alonso-del-Arte/blackjack/README.md

 There is for now no option to split a pair, double down nor make an insurance bet.

-If you're interested in participating in Hacktoberfest 2023, see [CONTRIBUTING.md](CONTRIBUTING.md).
+If you're interested in participating in Hacktoberfest 2025, see [CONTRIBUTING.md](CONTRIBUTING.md).
 Follow those guidelines to ensure not just that your contribution is accepted for Hacktoberfest, but also that it persists in the main branch after Hacktoberfest.

 For the rules of blackjack as I understand them, see [GameRules.md](GameRules.md).

+This project started out as a Java 8 project.
+However, I've decided it's now going to be a Java 21 project.
+Seems kind of appropriate, doesn't it?

 ## Sample plays of the console applicaton